hit9/bitproto/docs/performance.rst

 without changing the format of the message encoding.

 In fact, using the optimization mode is also a trade-off sometimes.
-In this mode, we have to drop the benefits of `extensibility <language-guide-extensibility>`_, it's not friendly to the compatibility design of the protocol.
+In this mode, we have to drop the benefits of :ref:`extensibility <language-guide-extensibility>` , it's not friendly to the compatibility design of the protocol.
 Optimization mode is designed for performance-sensitive scenarios, such as low power consumption embedded boards, compute-intensive microcontrollers.
 I recommend to use the optimization mode when: